sahilvermadev/mapx/DEPLOYMENT_GUIDE.md

 # 🚀 Deployment Guide

-This guide covers multiple options for deploying and hosting your RECCE application.
+This guide covers multiple options for deploying and hosting your REKKY application.

 ## Table of Contents